Pylons/pyramid/docs/narr/viewconfig.rst

   If this option is set to ``False`` then CSRF checks will be disabled regardless of the ``pyramid.require_default_csrf`` setting.

+  In addition, if this option is set to ``True`` or a string then CSRF origin checking will be enabled.

   See :ref:`auto_csrf_checking` for more information.

   .. versionadded:: 1.7